pocl/pocl/doc/sphinx/source/using.rst

 Using pocl on MacOSX
 --------------------

-On MacOSX, you can either link your program directly with pocl or link through an ICD loader.
+On MacOSX, you can either link your program directly with pocl or link through the ICD loader by KhronosGroup.

-If you use an ICD loader, Apple OpenCL implementation will be invisible, unless you use a wrapper library to expose the Apple OpenCL implementation as an ICD.
-Note that due to old ICD on Mac OS X, tests and examples might not build.
-Recommended is to build PoCL with either -DENABLE_TESTS=OFF or -DENABLE_ICD=OFF.
+Even if you use an ICD loader, the Apple OpenCL implementation will still be invisible, unless you use a wrapper library to expose the Apple OpenCL implementation as an ICD.

+When ENABLE_ICD is turned off and an application links directly with PoCL, the only platform that is visible to the application will be PoCL.

 .. _pocl-env-variables: